-A sale of an aircraft and its lease (excluding a certain type of finance lease) may be subject to Japanese consumption tax (which is a tax similar to value added tax and currently is imposed at the rate of 8 per cent (to be raised to 10 per cent on and after 1 October 2019) of the purchase price or each rent) if such sale or lease is 'conducted in Japan'.
+A sale of an aircraft and its lease (excluding a certain type of finance lease) may be subject to Japanese consumption tax (which is a tax similar to value added tax and currently is imposed at the rate of 10 per cent of the purchase price or each rent) if such sale or lease is 'conducted in Japan'.
 Whether such sale or lease of an aircraft is conducted in Japan will be determined by the location of the aircraft registry.
 Even if a sale of an aircraft is deemed to be conducted in Japan, certain exports or leases of aircraft from Japan are exempt from Japanese consumption taxes.